These tickets cannot be cancelled. Rescheduling is not allowed.

 Dress Code: Smart casual

-Main Cast: Gordon Bintner as the Count, Kiandra Howarth (July 31 - Aug 16) and Jane Ede (Aug 19-27) as the Countess, Michael Sumuel as Figaro, Siobhan Stagg as Susanna, Emily Edmonds as Cherubino
+Key Cast: Gordon Bintner as the Count, Kiandra Howarth (31 July - Aug 16) and Jane Ede (Aug 19-27) as the Countess, Michael Sumuel as Figaro, Siobhan Stagg as Susanna, Emily Edmonds as Cherubino

 Conductor: Teresa Riverio Böhm